Taggart’s task: Turning around Florida State no quick fix

 Athletic director David Coburn said the department ran a $3.6 million deficit in the last fiscal year.
 The department is looking at breaking even for 2018-19, but Coburn said another “really tough” year is coming.
 It would cost FSU about $17 million to fire Taggart after two seasons at a time when the booster association is working toward raising $100 million for long-overdue football facility upgrades.

 The hiring of Coburn in May appears to give Taggart a powerful ally.
-The 67-year-old with three degrees from Florida State had previously served as chief staff to the university president before taking over as interim AD after Stan Wilcox left to join the NCAA last year.
+The 67-year-old with three degrees from Florida State previously served as chief of staff to the university president before taking over as interim AD after Stan Wilcox left to join the NCAA last year.
 A recent restructuring of athletics and the booster association creates a clear line of decision-making for Florida State that seems to give the AD more power.
 Coburn downplayed that aspect.
 He said his job is to provide stability, support and open lines of communication for Taggart.

 A close working relationship between football coach and AD is something Florida State lacked even during the most successful years of Fisher’s tenure as Bobby Bowden’s successor.
 It didn’t keep the ‘Noles from winning three straight ACC championships and the 2013 national title, but when things started to slip, the cracks in the foundation of the program quickly became fault lines.